Stuffed Mushrooms with Cashews - Keeping Our Brains Sharp & Hearts Happy

 Stuffed mushrooms are one of my most favorite kind of snacks.
 It's healthy, super easy to make, and only takes a few minutes!

-Mushrooms are known to be good for treating:
+Mushrooms are known to be suitable for treating:

-* Bone growth and strength - Did you know that mushrooms can
+* Bone growth and strength - Did you know mushrooms can

-produce vitamin D when they're exposed to sunlight?
+produce vitamin D when exposed to sunlight?
 Vitamin D is

-essential for our body enabling the absorption of calcium and thereby promoting bone growth and bone strength.
+essential for our body, enabling calcium absorption and promoting bone growth and strength.

 * Diabetes, high cholesterol, weight loss - Mushrooms are abundant